 - Think about the equipment you really need.
 If you’re going to use a piece of equipment on a daily basis, buy it.
 For equipment you use less often, a trip to a copier or office supplies store may be more economical.

-- Stock up.
+- Stock up on supplies.
 Whether it’s paper, pens, printer ink or boxes, make sure to have plenty of supplies on hand.
 Constantly having to buy one thing at a time cuts into your productivity — plus, you can usually pay less if you buy in bulk.

 Many home-based business owners don’t realize that their homeowners insurance does not protect their business in most cases.
-For that reason, it’s best to check with an insurance professional like an Erie Insurance agent.
-He or she can tell you more about your business insurance options and get you a free quote.
+For that reason, it’s best to check with an insurance professional about the coverage you need.